-When you have a taught class timetabled, it is expected that you to attend that class. .
-The attendance requirements for PGT elements of the course are 75% of lectures, and 90% of laboratory classes, unless there is a valid reason for non-attendance.
+Attendance at lectures and laboratory classes is a mandatory part of the MSc course.
+The attendance requirements for the MSc course are 75% of lectures, and 90% of laboratory classes, unless there is a valid reason for non-attendance.
+Reasons for absence from classes must be explained to the class teacher, and if appropriate entered on Pegasus as personal circumstances, otherwise the student will be marked as absent.
 A student who does not satisfy the requirements as to attendance and performance will not be entitled to take the examinations in the class concerned.
+Please refer to University Regulations for PGT courses, Attendance and Performance, Section 18.1.15.